Mexidol: Use of the drug

 How often and who has ADHD?

-ADHD is diagnosed in approximately 5-15 % of children [1, 2].
-In boys, the syndrome occurs approximately 3 times more often than in girls [3].
-Adults suffer from syndrome less often.
-After 18 years, the frequency of occurrence fluctuates around 4–5 % [4].
-Most often, the diagnosis is made when the child begins to go to school [5].
-However, signs of ADHD are usually noticeable at preschool age.
+ADHD is diagnosed in approximately 5–15% of children [1, 2].
+The syndrome is approximately three times more common in boys than in girls [3].
+Adults are less likely to suffer from the syndrome.
+After age 18, the prevalence fluctuates between 4–5% [4].
+Diagnosis is most often made when a child begins school [5].
+However, signs of ADHD are usually noticeable as early as preschool age.

 Causes of ADHD